Convince Your Boss

 - Make it cost-effective – If three or more colleagues are attending, register the team with group discounts and offer to share a hotel room.

-By 2020, the market spend across AVs, electric vehicles, and semiconductor and connectivity hardware/software is expected to grow to nearly $120B in the US.
-Together, electronics and embedded systems are redefining the cars of tomorrow and this inaugural event is fostering that connection.
+Together, electronics and embedded systems are redefining the cars of tomorrow and this event is fostering that connection.

 The reasons to attend are many, but here are five important points to make to your boss:

-- Technical Training: Get hands-on training at two complementary conferences covering nine tracks.
+- Technical Training: Get hands-on training at two complementary conferences covering eight tracks.
 Expand your understanding of security & safety, 5G, connectivity, IoT, and advanced technologies.

 - Daily Keynotes: Get in front of the pioneers and innovators leaving an indelible mark in mobility at three keynote presentations.